Find an option that works for you: Apprenticeship or Internship

 Dairy Grazing Apprenticeship is a National Apprenticeship registered with the U.S. Department of Labor-Employment and Training Administration.
-This innovative training program provides paid employment, comprehensive training in all aspects of owning and operating a managed-grazing dairy operation, and the experience needed to transition to farm ownership.
+This innovative program consists of full-time paid employment, comprehensive training in all aspects of running a managed grazing dairy operation, and the experience needed to transition to dairy farm business ownership.

-DGA consists of fulltime employment, training, and mentorship under an approved Master Dairy Grazier over a period of two years with opportunities for advancement upon completion.
-A comprehensive DGA Training Manual (or “Job Book”) lays out the competencies that must be met in order to own and operate a managed-grazing dairy farm, providing a blueprint for the mentoring process.
+At the core of the two-year Apprenticeship is 3700 hours of on-farm employment and training under an approved Mentor Dairy Grazier with opportunities for advancement upon completion.
+A comprehensive DGA Training Guidelines lays out the competencies that must be met in order to own and operate a managed-grazing dairy farm or business, providing a blueprint for the mentoring process.

 Major work categories are as follows:

 - Manage dairy cattle in a grazing system

 - Manage pastures for optimal production

 - Manage natural resources in a grazing system

 - Manage farm business operations to meet goals